EMUFest/emufest.github.io/_posts/articles/2016-09-16-workinprogress.md

 ---
 published: false
 ---
-Program will be published in a few days.
+#Program will be published in a few days

-Selected composer will recieve an email with every concerts (day, hall, musicians, rehearsals, etc).
+Selected composer will recieve an email with concerts details (day, hall, musicians, rehearsals, etc).

 Thank you all